31st Springfield Puerto Rican Parade showcases vibrant, local culture

 The 31st annual Springfield Puerto Rican Parade may have been virtual this year but that did not stop the community from proudly showcasing the vibrant heritage of Puerto Rican culture.

-Whether it was singing, “Que bonita bander” (What a beautiful flag).
+Whether it was singing, “Que bonita bandera” (What a beautiful flag).
 Salsa dancing to music by Latin artist Tito Puente Jr., or proudly waving the Puerto Rican Flag.

 Each year the parade has a theme.
 This year, Springfield’s Puerto Rican Parade committee wanted to celebrate the resilience their community has exhibited throughout the pandemic and this year’s theme was unveiled: “Continuando Nuestra Resilencia” or Continuing Our Resilience.